 Oscar’s teaching and research interests are in the areas of interdisciplinary engineering design, design methods, case study methods and lightweight composite material structures.
 Oscar maintains strong industry-university relations and a commitment to remain close to engineering design and design management practice.

 Before joining Waterloo, Oscar was employed at L-3 Communications Wescam where he led inter-disciplinary teams toward successful development and commercialization of camera systems.
 Earlier in his career Oscar was employed at Department of National Defence, the Canadian Space Agency, Owens Corning Canada, and the research division of the Bata Shoe Organization.

 Oscar has been a licensed Professional Engineer with Professional Engineers Ontario (PEO) since 1986.
-He is a member of the Design Society, Product Development Management Association (PDMA) and the American Society for Engineering Education (ASEE).
+He is a member of the Design Society and co-leads a Special Interest Group in Design Practice.

 - Engineering Design, Methods and Practice

 - Engineering Education

 - Advanced Composite Materials System and Process Design

 - BSc, Mechanical Engineering, Queen’s University (Kingston), 1981

 - MASc, Mechanical Engineering, University of Waterloo, 1984